mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

   image: /assets/images/posts/2021-10-18-automating-ember-learning-releases-with-rust/og-image.png
 ---

-It's not trivial to release a new version of Ember.
+Releasing a new version of Ember is no uncomplicated task.
 This process involves several different core teams, who are responsible for several packages and resources between them.
-In this post we will go through how I used Rust to build the tool that is used to automate part of the Ember release.
+In this post, I will explain how I used Rust to build a tool that automates part of the Ember release process.

 <!--break-->